AkiKono/SDCND_TrafficSignsClassifier/writeup_report.md

 The validation accuracy of the third trial was 95.2%.

 Adding grayscaled image dataset as a 4th channel increased accuracy by 1.3%.
-The weights in the first convolutional layer were increased as Trial 3 uses 4 channels instead of 3 channels.
+It should be noted that depth of the first convolutional layer was increased by 1 due to the added 4th channel, which means there were more parameters in this trial than the previous trials.

-The color channel information is still valuable as they tend not be affected by shadows or different lighting conditions.
+The color channel information is valuable as they tend not be affected by shadows or different lighting conditions.
 The bottom image in the figure below is the R channel image which color values are least affected by the shadow compared to Y channel image in 3rd row where the intensity of the shadow is rather emphasized.

 ![alt text][image5]